 - No Retirement Accounts — Currently, only individual taxable accounts are available.
 Joint or custodial accounts aren't available either.

-- Poor Customer Service — From user comments on this site, and from other forums, customer service with Robinhood is poor.
+- Poor Customer Service — Based on comments on this site and from other forums, customer service with Robinhood is poor.

-- Limited Functionality — Robinhood doesn't have much in the way of creating complex trading options and therefor isn't for the advanced trader.
+- Limited Functionality — Robinhood doesn't have much in the way of creating complex trading options and therefore isn't for the advanced trader.

 - Not Intuitive — I’m a Millennial and a digital native, and I had trouble figuring out how to get to enter a trade the first time.
 Finding what you want in the app is not always intuitive.
 But once you figure out how to trade, it’s easy as pie.

-- Potentially Delayed Data — Quote data may be delayed by as long as 20 minutes.
+- Potentially Delayed Data — Quote data may be delayed by as much as 20 minutes.

 - No Mutual Funds or Bonds — Currently, Robinhood doesn't support mutual fund or bond investing.

 Robinhood is a great way to get your feet wet with investing with no fees.
 The platform is regularly adding new features, including the web-based platform, options trading and Robinhood Crypto.
 While it is not powerful enough to be your only investment platform, it does work well for your individual stock trading account.
 It’s far from perfect, but it is a great value.
 After all, you can’t beat free.